Dheeraj101097/DSSAT_Pythia/README.md

 ## 1. Overview

-This section details the complete workflow for setting up and running the DSSAT-Pythia modeling framework, including installation, environment setup, weather data generation for India, and automation scripts for file formatting.
-The process is based on the official [DSSAT-Pythia GitHub repository](https://github.com/DSSAT/pythia.git).
+## This section details the complete workflow for setting up and running the DSSAT-Pythia modeling framework, including installation, environment setup, weather data generation for India, and automation scripts for file formatting.

----

 ## 2. Weather File Generation for India